Introduction

 Book reviews

-Yes ok Clean code is very influential, its approach is not without criticism and limitations pointed out by the community.
-One of the frequent criticisms is that some recommendations are too idealistic or rigid when applied without context.
-Martin lays out his rules almost categorically, which may lead some readers to follow them to the letter uncritically.
-This dogmatic style has been questioned: for example, blindly applying the “very small functions” or “don't duplicate anything” rules can lead to a proliferation of unnecessary functions and abstractions that make the system difficult to understand.
-The author himself acknowledges in the book that there is no “one size fits all” in software development – every decision entails compromises – but such more nuanced clarifications are rare in the work.
-For this reason, some detractors point out that Clean Code It lacks context: its advice is generally valid, but it should be used criterion to decide when and how to apply them in each real project.
+This more dogmatic style has been questioned.
+For example, blindly applying the "very small functions" or "don't duplicate anything" rule can lead to a proliferation of unnecessary functions and abstractions that hinder understanding of the system.
+The author himself acknowledges in the book that there is no "one-size-fits-all" approach in software development and that every decision involves compromises, but these more nuanced clarifications appear less frequently.
+Therefore, some critics point out that Clean Code It lacks context: its advice is generally valid, but it should be used criterion to decide when and how to apply them in each real project.

-Finally, some readers consider Martin's tone too purist or moralist.
-Strong statements like “every time you see duplication, it’s a missed opportunity for abstraction” can generate heated debates, and even make it seem as though there’s only one “right” way to code.
-Authors like Martin tend to polarize opinion: many praise how their rules improve code quality, while others prefer a more flexible approach.
-In any case, even critics acknowledge that Clean code played an important role in starting the conversation about the importance of code quality in the software industry.
+Authors like Martin tend to polarize opinion: many praise how his rules improve code quality, while others prefer a more flexible and contextual approach.
+In any case, even the critics acknowledge that Clean code played an important role in starting the conversation about the importance of code quality in the software industry.

 Conclusions and lessons learned